-Wapiti Mountain is located in the Hornickel Region of the Canadian Rockies just west of Elkford, British Columbia (Canada’s highest incorporated community at an elevation of 1300m or 4265 feet).
+Wapiti Mountain is located in the Hornickel Region of the Canadian Rockies just west of Elkford, British Columbia (one of Canada’s highest incorporated communities at an elevation of 1300m or 4265 feet).
 Both Elkford and Wapiti Mountain are situated just west of the High Rock Range.
 With its two distinct peaks, Wapiti Mountain is the most discernible mountain seen from Elkford.
 From town, the two peaks appear to be of similar elevation; however, the north peak is the true summit and is distinctly higher.
 This is quite obvious once you reach the saddle of the mountain.

 The word “wapiti” originated from “waapiti” in the central Algonquian language of Shawnee.
 “Waapiti” translates to “white rump” and in the English language “wapiti” has come to refer to Elk.

 Getting to the summit of Wapiti requires some scrambling and a minimum amount of routefinding between the top of the avalanche chute and the saddle.
 Neither should present much difficulty, provided you have some experience with hiking and scrambling.